WeTransfer/wetransfer_ruby_sdk/README.md

 You'll need to retrieve an API key from [our developer portal](https://developers.wetransfer.com).

 Be sure to not commit this key to Github!
 If you do though, no worries, you can always revoke & create a new key from within the portal.

-You will most likely want to pass this to the client using an environment variable.
+For configuring and storing secrets - like this API key - there are a variety of solutions.
+The smoothest here is creating a .env file:

 Now that you've got a wonderful WeTransfer API key, create a .env file in your project folder: